 - A) During the late 1960's several agencies of the Federal Government spearheaded an effort to increase the country's activities in the area of noise control; - B) In 1972, the Congress passed the Noise Control Act directing the U.S. Environmental Protection Agency to set national noise source standards and otherwise promote "an environment for all Americans, free from noise that jeopardizes their health or welfare;" - C) Loss of hearing caused by occupational exposure to noise has become a major ground for workmen's compensation claims today.
-The prevalence of such noise-induced hearing loss has resulted in examination by the U.S. Occupational Safety and Health Administration of more stringent noise standards for the workplace, and in additional pressures on American industry to protect workers from noise; - D) The number of State and local noise control programs have increased from 288 in 1973 to 665 in 1976; - E) Noise control has become an increasingly important component of other Federal agencies' programs (e.g., the building of noise barriers has become a significant element of the Department of Transportation's National Highway Program);. - F) In some cases, American industry is increasingly producing quieter products and is advertising "quiet" as a positive feature of its products; 1 and the second second for the second second existing jet aircraft which do not meet the 1969 standards.
+The prevalence of such noise-induced hearing loss has resulted in examination by the U.S. Occupational Safety and Health Administration of more stringent noise standards for the workplace, and in additional pressures on American industry to protect workers from noise; - D) The number of State and local noise control programs have increased from 288 in 1973 to 665 in 1976; - E) Noise control has become an increasingly important component of other Federal agencies' programs (e.g., the building of noise barriers has become a significant element of the Department of Transportation's National Highway Program);. - F) In some cases, American industry is increasingly producing quieter products and is advertising "quiet" as a positive feature of its products;

-G) In October 1976, President Ford approved a Federal Aviation Administration (FAA) proposal for retrofit or replacement of
+G) In October 1976, President Ford approved a Federal Aviation Administration (FAA) proposal for retrofit or replacement of existing jet aircraft which do not meet the 1969 standards.